freitasjca/horse-provider-crosssocket/doc/pr-crosssocket-provider-description.md

 ); virtual;
 ```

-The CrossSocket provider needs a structured way to pass rich server configuration (TLS certificates, timeouts, connection limits, worker thread count) to the server.
+The CrossSocket provider needs a structured way to pass rich server configuration (TLS certificates, timeouts, connection limits, IO thread count) to the server.
 The existing `Listen` overloads accept only a port.
 Rather than adding multiple parameters to `Listen` (which would break the existing API), `ListenWithConfig` is a new method with a config record.

 The base implementation: